nateware/nateware-blog/_posts/2012-12-01-replacing-macbook-pro-hard-drive-with-an-ssd.md

 All you do is select your existing drive on the left, probably "Macintosh HD", and your new drive on the right (whatever you called it in Step 5), and click "Clone".

+You'll probably get a popup saying that "Recovery HD" does not contain the correct OS.
+If so, follow the on-screen instructions to correct it.
+I found CCC didn't properly reset itself, so I had to exit, re-launch, and then click "Clone" again to complete.

 ### Step 8: Wait